Get started

 target

-Specifies which nodes the attributes apply to.
-The nodes can be a tag (tag:server), user (alice@example.com), group (group:kids), or *.
+Specifies which nodes (devices) the attributes apply to.
+You can select the devices using a tag (tag:server), user (alice@example.com), group (group:kids), or *.

 attr